Igor Vovkovinskiy

 Vovkovinskiy acted in commercials and films, including the 2011 comedy Hall Pass, and became better known for wearing a T-shirt that read "World's Biggest Obama Supporter" to a Barack Obama rally.
 He was the first official tallest living person from two countries.
 He joined singer Zlata Ognevich in representing Ukraine in the Eurovision Song Contest 2013.

 Vovkovinskiy's height was attributed to a tumor pressing on his pituitary gland, causing it to release an excessive amount of growth hormone.
 In 2019, he said on his YouTube channel that he was undergoing treatment for a heart condition.

-Vovkovinskiy was hospitalized for heart disease and died on August 20, 2021, at the age of 38.
+Vovkovinskiy was hospitalized for heart disease and died on August 20, 2021, at age 38.